LambdaGeo/rwh-ptbr/cap06.md

 |               |                           |              |              |              |

 \* Instead of `truncate`, you could also use `round`, `ceiling`, or `floor`.
-[2 comments](comments: show / hide)

 For an extended example demonstrating the use of these numeric typeclasses, see [the section called “Extended example: Numeric Types”](data-structures.html#data.num "Extended example: Numeric Types").
-[5 comments](comments: show / hide)

 ### Equality, Ordering, and Comparisons

 We've already talked about the arithmetic operators such as `+` that can be used for all sorts of different numbers.
 But there are some even more widely-applied operators in Haskell.
 The most obvious, of course, are the equality tests: `==` and `/=`.
 These operators are defined in the `Eq` class.
-[2 comments](comments: show / hide)

 There are also comparison operators such as `>=` and `<=`.
 These are declared by the `Ord` typeclass.
 These are in a separate typeclass because there are some types, such as `Handle`, where an equality test makes sense, but there is no way to express a particular ordering.
 Anything that is an instance of `Ord` can be sorted by `Data.List.sort`.
-[5 comments](comments: show / hide)

 Almost all Haskell types are instances of `Eq`, and nearly as many are instances of `Ord`.
-[2 comments](comments: show / hide)

 > Tip
 >
 > Sometimes, the ordering in `Ord` is arbitrary.
 For instance, for `Maybe`, `Nothing` sorts before `Just x`, but this was a somewhat arbitrary decision.
-[8 comments](comments: show / hide)

 #### Automatic Derivation